Thyroid Doctor in California –

 - Surgery where the total gland is removed and hormone replacement is initiated.
 Generally, replacement is initiated with a T4 preparation, particularly in the over 65 age group.
 However, it must be remembered that only 80% of the active hormone T3 is created peripherally, and the other 20% comes from the thyroid gland that is no longer there.
 If the physician does not supplement T3 or Cytomel, the chances of achieving optimal thyroid function are much lower because it is not possible for peripheral tissues to compensate for the 20% T3 generally produced in the thyroid even with supersaturation of T4.

 Address Nutritional Deficiencies.

 In addition to the aforementioned risk factors and causes for goiter, care must be paid to a balanced nutritional intake to have normal thyroid function.
 Other than iodine, your thyroid needs adequate levels of zinc, selenium, protein, vitamin A, vitamin D, iron, copper, and vitamin B12.
 Furthermore, ashwagandha herb and turmeric have been found to be somewhat protective of compromised thyroid function and is often used therapeutically for thyroid revival.

 The best treatment for goiter is balance in all things and eating a varied diet adequate, but not excessive in, iodine and avoiding toxins and toxic medications.

-Are you looking for a Thyroid Specialist in California?
+Are you looking for a Thyroid Doctor in California?
 Come to Integrative Wellness Center of San Diego!